hanren2021/ASA-Spring-Boot-Admin-Sample/Setup-Spring-Boot-Admin-in-Consumption-Tier.md

    - Create application.properties file under ./resources/ folder with the following contents

-     **Example application.properties for your app running in Azure Spring Apps Standard Consumption Plan:**
+     **Example application.properties for your app running in Azure Spring Apps Standard consumption plan:**
        - Fill in your Spring Boot Admin server App URL as the "spring.boot.admin.client.url" value, which should like this: https://sbaserver.[env-name].[region].azurecontainerapps.io/
        - Fill in your client App name as the "spring.boot.admin.client.instance.name" value.
 You can manuanlly set it as "sbaclient" or use environment variable: ${SPRING_APPLICATION_NAME}
        - Set management.endpoints.web.exposure.include=* to expose all the available actuator endpoints.